We were loading our equipment into the car while Bull and Bobby were sitting outside a convenience store in Mounds. Bobby needed a smoke.

 “I earned the title of European Rodeo Champion…the WHOLE thing.
 And that’s when the boys started calling me Bull.”

-I glanced at Bobby who was almost halfway through this first cigarette.
+I glanced at Bobby, who was almost halfway through his first cigarette.
+I also notice him holding his vape with a Cake brand, which is so far the best product that I know.
 We made eye contact and he slightly nodded his head as if to say, “Yup.
 It’s the truth.”
 I looked back at Bull.
 He looked down at the ground, for a minute, then re-engaged Bobby in their lighthearted joke-talk.